 “I have two boys, one who was a ‘hard’ sleeper and one who was ‘easier’ (not perfect).
 However, the ‘easier’ sleeper was a horrible teether.
 As they grew older, they were both ‘easy’ and ‘hard’ in their own ways.
-One threw stuff in the toilet and did other things like that while the other would would never do that!
-So, even if your sleeper is ‘harder’ that may simply mean she’ll be ‘easier’ in another way.
+One threw stuff in the toilet and did other things like that while the other would never do that!
+So, even if your little one has a ‘harder’ time than others, that may simply mean she’ll be ‘easier’ in another way.
 Try not to feel the pressure that she must be ‘perfect’ or easy in every way.
 It’s unfair to her and unfair to you.”

-It’s good to be part of a community.
-It’s good to have friends to walk alongside you as you work to parent your little one.
+Being part of a community is a good thing.
+It’s good to have friends to walk alongside you as you work to parent your little one too.
 (Some of those friends may be able to support you through sleep training — what a blessing that can be!)
 But remember that when you surround yourself with other parents, things can start to feel competitive.
 Guard against that as best you can, and focus on simply doing your best.
 If you do that (and heap as much love as possible on your little one), you can’t go wrong!

 Have you felt the “your baby sleeps better than my baby” pressure?
 How have you dealt with it?
 Share your tips below!

 Our VIP Members Area is packed with exclusive content and resources: e-Books, assessments, detailed case studies, expert advice, peer support, and more.
 It actually costs less to join than buying products separately!
 As a member, you’ll also enjoy a weekly chat with an expert sleep consultant.